Ranunculales

 Ranunculales is an order of flowering plants.
 Of necessity it contains the family Ranunculaceae, the buttercup family, because the name of the order is based on the name of a genus in that family.
 Ranunculales belongs to a paraphyletic group known as the basal eudicots.
-It is the most basal clade in this group; in other words, it is sister to the remaining eudicots.
+It is sister to the remaining members of this group; in other words, it is sister to the remaining eudicots.
 Widely known members include poppies, barberries, hellebores, and buttercups.

 Taxonomy

 The Angiosperm Phylogeny Group recognized seven families in Ranunculales in their APG III system, published in 2009.
 In the preceding APG II system, they offered the option of three segregate families as shown below.